SaadiaAdnan/User-Engagement-Analysis-of-TeacherMatic-using-Python-Google-Colab-/README.md

 ## Dataset Overview

+This project uses two complementary data sources to analyse AI adoption in Further Education teaching practices:

+- **1. TeacherMatic Engagement Data**
+  Aggregated and anonymised user engagement data from the TeacherMatic platform, used to understand patterns of interaction with AI-supported teaching tools.

+- **2. Primary Survey Data**
-- Source: Online survey of UK Further Education educators
+  Online survey responses collected from over 700 UK Further Education educators, focusing on AI usage frequency, perceptions, and attitudes toward AI-assisted teaching.

-- Type: Structured questionnaire data
+- **Data Type:** Structured questionnaire and engagement datasets
-- Size: *700+ FE educators from NCC *
-- Ethics: All responses anonymised to ensure GDPR compliance
+- **Sample Size:** 700+ survey responses (UK Further Education educators)

+### Data Ethics & Compliance
+All data used in this project has been anonymised.
+No personally identifiable information is included, and the analysis complies with GDPR principles.

 ### Variables:
 - Teaching experience (years)